N8sGit/evolutionary_ML/README.md

 Here I just wanted to share my initial findings and the codebase in their current, rough shape.
 I may go back to the drawingboard anew and reapply my learnings afresh.

 Currently, the program works reasonably well for MNIST but will tank on CIFAR10.
 In retrospect I flew a little close to the sun with the latter and will need to revisit it.
+You need to get into the weeds with configuring your resources if you want this algorithm to scale.

+This project is just my first attempts at educating myself about neuro-evolution and shouldn't be taken that seriously.

 ### Running the project
 Assuming you have all the regular python tools for machine learning development setup, in the root directory in the terminal run: